4.2 magnitude aftershock rattles Wasatch Front

-MAGNA, Utah (ABC4 News) – A 4.2 magnitude earthquake hit near Magna Tuesday evening.
+MAGNA, Utah (ABC4 News) – A 4.2 magnitude earthquake hit near Magna Tuesday night.

 University of Utah Seismograph Station reports that the quake recorded at 8:56 p.m. is an aftershock of the 5.7 magnitude earthquake that struck the same area on March 18.
 Seismologists determined it’s the largest aftershock to occur since the day of the 5.7 magnitude event.